KnapsackPro/knapsack_pro-ruby/README.md

 If you would like to check what is the CI node total ENV variable name exposed by your CI provider you can check that in your CI provider environment variables docs or preview the [ENV variables that knapsack_pro can read](https://github.com/KnapsackPro/knapsack_pro-ruby/tree/master/lib/knapsack_pro/config/ci) for supported CI providers.

+#### How to use CodeClimate with knapsack_pro?

+You can check CodeClimate docs about [parallel tests](https://docs.codeclimate.com/docs/configuring-test-coverage#section-parallel-tests) and [multiple test suites](https://docs.codeclimate.com/docs/configuring-test-coverage#section-multiple-test-suites).

+You can also read our article [how to merge CodeClimate reports for parallel jobs (CI nodes)](https://docs.knapsackpro.com/2019/how-to-merge-codeclimate-reports-for-parallel-jobs-ci-nodes).

 #### How to use simplecov in Queue Mode?